ignition-devs/incendium/README.md

 ## Contributors

-Thanks to the everyone who has contributed to this project.
+Thanks to everyone who has contributed to this project.

 Up-to-date list of contributors can be found [here](https://github.com/thecesrom/incendium/graphs/contributors).